 2009-10:While the season was disappointing one team-wise for Sudbury, O’Dell continued to develop and displayed determination and competitiveness despite often being one of the few offensive threats for the Wolves.
 In 68 regular season games, he scored 33 goals with 35 assists and had a pair of assists in the four Sudbury playoff games.
 Following the OHL season, he joined Atlanta’s AHL affiliate in Chicago, appearing in three games with no points.

-2010-11: Expected to turn pro in 2010, O’Dell instead spent half the season recovering from surgery to repair a heart defect.
-Making a full recovery in time for the second half of the OHL season, the playmaker proved to be a pacemaker for the Sudbury Wolves, sparking a second half surge with 20 goals and 44 points in 39 games.
-O’Dell then provided a further 7 goals in 8 playoff games as the Wolves shocked OHL watchers with a sweep of the top seeded Ottawa 67’s.
+2010-11: Expected to turn pro, O’Dell instead spent half the season recovering from surgery to repair a heart defect.
+Making a full recovery in time for the second half of the OHL season, he joined the Sudbury Wolves in December, sparking a second half surge with 20 goals and 44 points in 39 games.
+O’Dell scored 7 goals with 5 assists in eight playoff games as the Wolves shocked OHL watchers with a sweep of the top seeded Ottawa 67’s before falling to Mississauga St. Michaels in the second round.

 O'Dell has outstanding hockey sense and a pro shot.
 He moves the puck well and has very good on-ice vision.
 He must continue to add weight and build strength, as well as work on his skating.
 His strong suits are his passing and stickhandling skills.